 - Weather: Austin has mild winters and hot summers, the rainiest months are typically May, June, and October so your move may be affected in these months.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Austin.
-Get started here.
+- Change of address: We suggest filing your USPS change of address form at least one week before your move.
+You'll be able to set your official move date, helping ensure your mail is forwarded correctly to Austin.
+Start the process here.

 Where to live in Austin